60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 2. Hobby books

-Decide on a hobby or two.
-Then, check out books to become more knowledgeable on that topic.
-(Check out this great hobbies list for women if you need ideas).
+Pick one or two.
+Then, explore hobby books for more guidance.
+(Check out this great hobbies list for women for ideas).

 3. Book Series